U.S. considers lengthening gap between first 2 COVID shots to 8 weeks

 Oliver also said the extended interval appears to increase vaccine efficacy.

+The move would come late in the U.S. vaccination campaign, as more than 212 million people in the country are fully vaccinated, according to government data.

+But there are still around 33 million unvaccinated people in the United States between ages of 12 and 39, Oliver said, the age range that puts them at higher risk of myocarditis after the shots.

 Canadian health officials had presented data to the group earlier in the day about why they had settled on a recommended eight-week interval between shots of the two vaccines.
-(Reporting by Michael Erman; Editing by Bill Berkrot) ((michael.erman@thomsonreuters.com;)) Keywords: HEALTH CORONAVIRUS/USA VACCINES (PIX)
+(Reporting by Michael Erman; Editing by Bill Berkrot) ((michael.erman@thomsonreuters.com;)) Keywords: HEALTH CORONAVIRUS/USA VACCINES (UPDATE 1, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.